Your Comprehensive Eye Exam

 Patient Background and History

-One of the most important parts in a comprehensive eye exam is your patient health history.
+One of the most important parts of a comprehensive eye exam is your patient health history.
 This information will alert your doctor to any conditions that should be monitored closely, such as an allergy to any medications, current or family history of systemic or eye pathology that could be affecting your vision or eye health.

 Visual acuity is a measurement of your vision using an eye chart.
 In this test, the patient is seated at a standard distance and is asked to read letters or symbols of various sizes, which get smaller as you move down the chart.
-The results are the familiar ratio of 20/20, 20/40 etc. which is a comparison of your vision compared to the average person with good vision, which is typically 20/20.
+The results are the familiar ratio of 20/20, 20/40, etc. This is a comparison of your vision compared to the average person with good vision, which is typically 20/20.

 Tonometry is a test to detect glaucoma by measuring the pressure inside your eye or IOP (intraocular pressure).
 Glaucoma can cause vision loss and even blindness if the IOP in the eye is too high and damages the optic nerve.
 Prior to doing this test, the doctor will numb the eyes before gently applanating (putting pressure on) the patient’s cornea to measure the pressure in the eye.

-Dilation is done at the discretion of the doctor, with some patients dilated every year and others at specified intervals; the frequency of dilation will vary for each patient.
-In this test, your doctor will instill dilating drops which will enlarge your pupils to give the doctor a better view of certain parts of the back of the eye.
+Dilation is done at the discretion of the doctor, with some patients dilated every year and others at specified intervals.
+The frequency of dilation will vary for each patient.
+In this test, your doctor will instill dilating drops, which will enlarge your pupils to give the doctor a better view of certain parts of the back of the eye.